Why Trust OMD?

 Admissions Requirements:

-• Responses to short essay questions and analysis of a counseling case (part of application).
+• Short essay responses and analysis of a counseling case

 Marriage and Family Therapist (MFT)